Every request is handled and tracked by a HTTP Request record.

 These records are extremely useful for developing and debugging integrations because of the immediate availability and contextual relevance to the integration you are developing.
 You will often find that it is easier to debug an integration from within Unifi than it is from any external system.

 The Request will be inserted in a ‘Ready’ state.
 Unifi will then asynchronously pick it up and process it.
-The following table defines the state field value choices:
+The following table defines the

 The HTTP Request is waiting to be processed asynchronously, but in a retry scenario it is waiting for the synchronous timeout specified on the Integration.